 THIS WEEKS ACTIVITIES

-Sunday, November 9th – CCD for Grades 6 thru 8th will be held starting at 5:45 PM in the Parish School Building.
+Sunday, January 18th – CCD for Grades 6 thru 8 will be held in the Parish School Building starting at 5:45 PM.

-Thursday, November 13th – There will be a Charismatic Prayer Meeting at 6:30 PM in the Church.
-Please use the Park Street entrance as all other doors will be locked.
-All are invited to Attend!!
+Thursday, January 22nd – There will be a Charismatic Prayer Meeting starting at 6:30 PM in the Church.
+Please use the Park Street entrance as all other Church doors will be locked.
+All are welcome to Attend this Prayer Meeting!!

-*******************************The Vocation Cross will be at the home of Barb Puketza.
+*******************************The Vocation Cross will be at the home of Phyllis Hile.

 LOCAL Events